Integrating by parts at finite density: One-loop consistency checks and additional examples

 \subsection{Parametric differentiation}

-Some of our results can also be derived through parametric differentiation or the so-called {\em Feynman's trick}.
+Parametric differentiation or \emph{Feynman's trick} can also be used to associate most single-scale ($\mu$) one-loop integrals to the master integral $\mathcal{I}_\alpha (\mu)$.
 The practical value of such an operation relies heavily on the assumption that the differentiated structure can be dealt with more easily than the non-differentiated one, and that there are no scale-invariant contributions removed by the differentiation.
 As for the latter concern, we note that the integrals discussed in this work contain two independent scales, $\mu$ and $T$, the latter of which is taken to an unessential limit (and hence should not contribute in a meaningful way to the results we are seeking).
 To this end, the $\mu$-differentiation can only miss fully scale-independent, $\mathcal{O}(\mu^0)$, contributions to the integral in question. \footnote{ The situation is different for integrals with, e.g., both mass and chemical potential scales.
 In these cases, each parametric differentiation carries the risk of canceling out a part of the full solution.
 Such a case can be found in appendix~\ref{sec:massl} for the scale hierarchy $m > \mu$. }

-In the low-temperature limit, the occupation functions bring no scale to the energy dimension of the full integral while their derivatives lower it by one, so that all loop integrals of interest take the form of a power of $\mu$.
+In the low-temperature limit, the distribution functions bring no scale to the energy dimension of the full integral while their derivatives lower it by one, so that all loop integrals of interest take the form of a power of $\mu$.
 The $\eta$-regulators are on the other hand suppressed in our explicit results, whose low-temperature limits take forms such as

 Accordingly, the presence of dimensional regularization should be sufficient to avoid any loss of information in parametric differentiation.